 Assistant Chief Miiller earned his Master of Business Administration and Bachelor of Arts Degree from Ottawa University, and he has completed the Arizona State University's Certified Public Manager and the Bob Ramsey Executive Education Management and Leadership Institute programs.
 He is an instructor for the International Association Chiefs of Police Leadership in Police Organizations, was a co-panelist for the Department of Justice publication Strategic Approaches to Improve Communications (DOJ, 2008) and co-author of Youth Enforcement: Alcohol, Drugs and Driving (IACP, 2001).
 He is a native of Phoenix and served as a Sergeant in the United States Marine Corps Reserve participating in Operations Desert Shield and Desert Storm.
 He received an honorable discharge in 1995.

-Assistant Chief Sandra Renteria - Investigations Division
+Assistant Chief Sandra Renteria - Support Services Division

 Sandra Renteria is a second generation native of Phoenix.
 She has been a law enforcement officer for over 26 years with the past 21 years serving for the Phoenix Police Department.
 Assistant Chief Renteria began her law enforcement career working for the Maricopa County Sheriff's Office as a Deputy Sheriff, lateraled to the Chandler Police Department and ultimately the Phoenix Police Department.
 She has worked in the South Mountain, Squaw Peak, Cactus Park, Maryvale, and Desert Horizon Precincts, the Drug Enforcement, Tactical Support, and Family Investigations Bureaus.
 Sandra has received commendations including a Medal of Lifesaving, Distinguished Service Award and the 2007 Employee Excellence Award.